abhibhargav29/MLearns/README.md

 <p align="justify">
 <ins>Iris:</ins>
 The dataset is taken for iris flower dataset kaggle, it is a very famous toy dataset.
 It needs not to be normalized because all parameters are in inches only.
-We have 3 class classification with balanced data for each class.
-Link: https://raw.githubusercontent.com/uiuc-cse/data-fa14/gh-pages/data/iris.csv
+We have 3 class classification with balanced data for each class and 4 features.
 </p>

 <p align="justify">